 Drexel is home to one of the top-ranked engineering schools in the country.
-One out of every 100 engineering students working in the United States today holds a degree from our College of Engineering.
 Our MS degree paves the way to advanced positions in industry, academia, or research in Cyber & Physical Infrastructure, Advanced Manufacturing, and Health & Medicine.
 College curricula are grounded in foundational principles and practices taught by over 100 accomplished faculty from all over the world.

 With $20M in research expenditures last year alone, the College provides an inspiring range of opportunities for graduate research: biomechanics, plasma science; nanomaterials; polymers; “Smart” grid technology; sustainability and the environment; urban green infrastructure; functional fabrics; wireless systems; biomaterials; drug delivery; and cybersecurity, among many others.